How to Tell if CPU Cooler is Seated Properly [4 Tested Ways]

 When you press the Stress CPU button, the app will overload your processor.
 Everything, including CPU frequency and frequency usage, is displayed on the left side of the CoreTemp menu.

 In the meantime, you must monitor your CPU temperature during the stress test.
-If it is higher than usual, it is possible that your CPU cooler is not correctly positioned on the processor.
+If it is higher than usual, you may not have positioned your CPU cooler correctly on the processor.

 How to Know if the CPU Cooler is Working

 Notice the movement and liquid flow if you’re using a liquid cooler.
-As long as it’s buzzing, it means your cooler motor is functioning and the cooler is ok.
+As long as it’s buzzing, your cooler motor is functioning, and the cooler is ok.
 For an air cooler, simply observe whether your fan is spinning.
-If it’s spinning properly, it’s working.
+If it’s spinning correctly, it’s working.

 You may also check the temperature of your CPU.
-If your CPU temperature is higher than normal, it indicates that your CPU cooler is not functioning properly.
+If your CPU temperature is higher than average, your CPU cooler is not functioning the right way.

-Finally, if you experience lag or freezing during regular stress on your computer, this indicates that your CPU is overheating and hurting computer performance.
+Finally, if you experience lag or freezing during regular stress on your computer, your CPU is overheating and hurting computer performance.

-So there must be a problem with the CPU cooler because it is unable to extract heat from the processor effectively.
+So there must be a problem with the CPU cooler because it cannot extract heat from the processor effectively.

 How to Tell if Your CPU Cooler is Bad